Monomialization of a quasianalytic morphism: Introduction

-Such algebro-geometric techniques do not appear in our work (although ideas in the preceding articles have had an important impact); indeed, even basic notions of commutative algebra like flatness are not available in local rings of quasianalytic functions, which are not known to be Noetherian in general.
-On the other hand, resolution of singularities does hold in quasianalytic classes \cite{BMinv},\,\cite{BMselecta}, even for ideals that are not necessarily finitely generated \cite[Thm.\,3.1]{BMV}.
+Our point of view is rather that of analysis, and algebro-geometric techniques used in the preceding results (for example, valuations, Zariski-Riemann manifold) do not appear in our work, although the preceding articles have had an important impact.
+Indeed, even basic notions of commutative algebra like flatness are not available in local rings of quasianalytic functions, which are not known to be Noetherian in general.
+On the other hand, resolution of singularities does hold in quasianalytic classes \cite{BMinv,BMselecta}, even for ideals that are not necessarily finitely generated \cite[Thm.\,3.1]{BMV}.
 The axioms for a quasianalytic class are meant to capture the minimal properties of a ring of functions that are needed for desingularization of ideals.
 In the analytic and algebraic cases, the proofs of our main theorems admit significant simplifications, as we will point out in Section \ref{sec:LocalMon}.

 The main new techniques developed in this article are based on logarithmic derivatives (logarithmic with respect to the exceptional divisor that intervenes on blowing up) that are tangent to the fibres of morphism (see \S\ref{subsec:deriv} and Section \ref{sec:tang}).
-The notion of such \emph{log derivations tangent to a morphism} coincides with that of \emph{relative log derivations}, of origin in work of Grothendieck and Deligne (see \cite[Ch.\,IV]{Ogus}), and plays a part here which is analogous to that played by standard logarithmic derivations in the proof of resolution of singularities in \cite{BMfunct}.
+In this context, we formulate a theorem on resolution of singularities of an ideal relative to a monomial morphism (see Theorems \ref{thm:corideal} and \ref{thm:ideal}) that we will prove together with the monomialization theorems above, within a common inductive scheme.
+The notion of \emph{log derivations tangent to a morphism} coincides with that of \emph{relative log derivations}, of origin in work of Grothendieck and Deligne (see \cite[Ch.\,IV]{Ogus}), and plays a part here, as well as in \cite{ATWprog}, which is analogous to that played by standard logarithmic derivations in the proof of resolution of singularities in \cite{BMfunct}.
+We believe the techniques of this article may be useful for global monomialization in the algebraic and proper complex-analytic cases, perhaps combined with methods of \cite{ATW,ATWprog} (and \cite{BBAdvances} in low dimensions).

-There are two important remarks on our theorems in relation to previous conjectures and assertions concerning the monomialization problem.
-First, we show that it is not possible, in general, to monomialize a proper mapping by global blowings-up of the source and target, even in the real-analytic case (see Example \ref{ex:nonreg}).
-There is no such counterexample for algebraic or proper complex-analytic morphisms.
-We believe the techniques of this article may be useful for global monomialization in these cases, perhaps combined with methods of \cite{ATW}, \cite{ATWprog} (and \cite{BBAdvances} in low dimensions; for example, the techniques of \cite{BBAdvances} together with those developed here can be used to prove global monomialization of morphisms from three-folds to surfaces).